Maaz-Umar-00/Heart-Disease-Analysis-Project/README.md

-## Data Structure & Initial Checks.
+## Data Structure & Initial Checks
 The dataset used for this analysis is sourced from [https://www.kaggle.com/datasets/redwankarimsony/heart-disease-data]) and includes the following features:

 * `id:` A unique identifier assigned to each patient.
 It helps to distinguish between different patients but doesn't provide any medical information.